Factor Augmented Sparse Throughput Deep ReLU Neural Networks for High Dimensional Regression: Introduction

 \subsection{The problem under study}

-Exciting though the above results for neural network, it is only applicable in the regime that the ambient dimension $p$ is fixed and does not grow with $n$ because of the implicit dependence on $p$ for the constant $C$ in \eqref{eq:roc-nn-low-dim}.
-Things might be different in the regime that $p \gg \log n$ since the constant $C$ may depend polynomially or even exponentially on $p$.
+Exciting though the above results for neural network, it is only applicable in the regime that the ambient dimension $p$ is fixed.
+Things might be different in the regime that $p \gg \log n$ since the constant $C$ in \eqref{eq:roc-nn-low-dim} may depend polynomially or even exponentially on $p$.
 In the era of big data, there are more and more data with high dimensionality available.
-Moreover, there is also a surge in demand for making predictions based on a large number of variables \citep{fan2014challenges, buhlmann2011statistics, wainwright2019high}.
+Moreover, there is also a surge in demand for making predictions based on a large number of variables \citep{fan2014challenges, wainwright2019high}.
 For example, the ImageNet dataset \citep{deng2009imagenet} contains $n\approx 1.5 \times 10^7$ high-resolution labelled images with size around $p\approx 2\times 10^5$, which can not be treated as a fixed constant.
 These facts indicate that it is a necessity to adapt the neural network estimator to the relative high dimension regime $p \gg \log n$.

 Associated with high-dimensional features is the dependence among variables \citep{fan2014challenges}.
 We address this issue through by a linear factor model on covariate $\bx$, which admits